brightcove/brightcove-player-sdk-ios/README.md

 ## Custom Layouts

-In addition to the default layouts, you can create your own highly customized layouts by instantiating a new `BCOVPUIControlLayout` with your own design.
+In addition to the default layouts, you can create your own highly customized layouts by instantiating a new `BCOVPUIControlLayout` with your own design. **Note**, however, that `automaticControlTypeSelection` chooses layouts from those provided by BCOVPlayerUI, and so, custom controls and layouts will be overwritten; `automaticControlTypeSelection` and player UI customization are incompatible.

 1. First, create the controls that will go in your layout using `BCOVPUIBasicControlView layoutViewWithControlFromTag:width:elasticity:`.
 Each control is packaged in a `BCOVPUILayoutView` that determines the control spacing.